 Believe it or not, though, 61 percent of employers consider soft skills to be equally important when making hiring decisions.

 Perhaps the most important soft skill is communication.
 Why?
-Because without strong interpersonal communication skills, it’s impossible to build relationships, resolve conflict, and achieve common goals.
+Because without strong interpersonal communication skills, you can’t build relationships.
+You also can’t resolve conflict or achieve common goals.

 Here’s the 101 on what communication skills are, how to include them on your resume, and which ones employers are looking for the most.